moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### 2. Mammal infections

 In addition to non-canonical wild bird infections, this outbreak has also resulted in high incidences of mammal infections.
 These mammal infections have occured throughout North America, and primarily are affecting marine mammals (in the US, seals) and small carnivores (foxes, skunks, etc.).
+The primarily northern distribution of mammalian infections is due to red foxes being the most commonly infected mammal sampled in this outbreak.

 # [What is unique about this outbreak?](https://nextstrain.org/groups/moncla-lab/h5nx/north-america/ha?c=order&d=tree&m=div&p=full&r=division)